USDA-SCINet/scinet-workbooks/pages/styling.md

 wgs: omics

-If you are writing this as a member of a working group, add your working group shorthand with this frontmatter variable.
+If you are writing this as a member of a working group, add your working group shorthand with this frontmatter variable.  **Working group shortnames are case sensitive**
 {% include collect/tags.html list=site.data.workinggroups fetch='wgs' name='working group' %}

 ## Author